riley-v/4F90-Project/Implementations/Thread-Swamp/README.md

 # Thread Swamp
 Using TraceCompass EASE scripting, we can learn more about a trace by looking at how a thread occupies the CPU.
 If a thread is constantly being interrupted by other processes, so that it is being starved, we can say that the thread is being swamped.
-The following code highlights bad smells of CPU swamp by examining an execution trace on TraceCompass, and applying a global filter to highlight offending threads. <br />
+The following code highlights bad smells of thread swamp by examining an execution trace on TraceCompass, and applying a global filter to highlight offending threads. <br />

 First we need to get the necessary modules for the analysis.
 We need the Trace module to examine the trace events and the Filters module to apply the global filter.
 ```javascript